sidd-harth/microservices/README.md

+# /* This repo is still under construction, loats of stuff needs to be updated. */

 # Employee Microservices

 This is a proof-of-concept application, which demonstrates Microservice Architecture Pattern using Spring Boot Microservices Managed via Spring Cloud, Netflix OSS, ELK Stack, Docker & WS02 APIM.